Bernard M. Gordon

 “An engineering leader is the kind of person who takes the brilliant idea or invention, determines its worth, and carries it forward.”

 Bernard M. Gordon is considered “the father of high-speed, analog-to-digital conversion,” the mastermind of extraordinary breakthroughs in signal translation, medical tomography, and other high-precision instrumentation.

-Bernie founded three pioneering technology companies – Epsco Incorporated, Analogic Corporation, and NeuroLogica Corporation.
+Bernie founded three pioneering technology companies – Epsco Incorporated, Analogic Corporation, NeuroLogica Corporation, and is the current Chairman of PhotoDiagnostic Systems.
 He and his teams have been responsible for dozens of engineering achievements, securing many hundreds of patents worldwide.

 For his profound contributions to his profession and society, Bernie received the National Medal of Technology from President Ronald Reagan in 1986 and was elected to the National Academy of Engineering in 1991.